l-n-s-y/writeups/CTFs/QUT/QUT_CTF.exe.md

 After opening the file in IDA64 and examining a few of the decompiled functions, however, I realised it wouldn't be that simple.

 The methods I was returned seemed to be performing a lot of complex memory shifts and executing bytes directly from the stack through function pointers in a very unusual way.
 Some of the logging strings  and 'flag' keywords returned in the previous step hinted at the reason:

 ![](images/qut_ctf_die_summary.png)

 The PE was packed with PyInstaller.

 At the time, I was largely unfamiliar with PyInstaller stub configuration, and the methods to reverse them.
-I knew the unpacked binary must be hiding somewhere within the .exe, however, and decided to try and find where this pivotal execution occurred.
+I knew the unpacked binary must be hiding somewhere within the .exe, however, and decided to try and find where the primary execution occurred.

 Going back to main(), I went through each of invoked methods looking for anything interesting.
 While the first three seemed to be boilerplate setups, the fourth was the largest by far and had some interesting strings and API calls: